chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Description of the case
 -----------------------

 Packing in circle is the most basic example in Lethe-DEM.
 In this example, 50 two-dimensional particles are inserted in a circle.
-Due to their mass and gravity force, they start moving in the defined direction for the gravity.
-Upon reaching the triangulation boundary wall (outer periphery of the circle), the particle-wall contact stops the particles from leaving the triangulation.
-Finaly a balance forms between the particle-particle and particle-wall contact force and the gravity force.
-Particles lose kinetic energy (and velocity) and get packed on the triangulation boundary.
+Due to the action of gravity, they accelerate in the defined direction of the gravity.
+Upon reaching the outer periphery of the circle (triangulation boundary wall), the particle-wall contact stops the particles from leaving the triangulation.
+Finally a balance forms between the particle-particle and particle-wall contact force and the gravity force.
+Particles lose kinetic energy (and velocity), and get packed on the triangulation boundary and remain at rest.

 Parameter file